ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 ### Prescalers

 The Event Receiver provides a number of programmable prescalers.
-The frequencies are programmable and are derived from the event clock.
-A special event code reset prescalers \$7B causes the prescalers to be synchronously reset, so the frequency outputs will be in same phase across all event receivers.
+The frequencies are programmable subharmonics of the event clock.
+A special event code *"reset prescalers"* (\$7B) causes the prescalers to be synchronously reset in the whole system, so the frequency outputs will be in same phase across all event receivers.

 ### Programmable Front Panel, Universal I/O and Backplane Connections